privacybydesign/irma-documentation/yivi-docs/blog/2026-03-10-eu-age-verification-security/index.md

 These two requirements cannot both be satisfied.
 The Attestation Provider cannot verify the user's age at a "substantial" or "high" Level of Assurance if it receives no user-related personal information.
 The specification essentially mandates verification without evidence.

-This isn't an implementation bug - it's an architectural contradiction baked into the requirements themselves.
+This isn't an implementation bug.
+It's an architectural contradiction baked into the requirements themselves.

 ---